Matejejko/Matejejko/README.md

 ### Hi there 👋
+I'm a begginer programmer.
+RN all i do (in the aspect of programming) is for fun.
+🔭 I’m currently working on Interactive card details form 📫 How to reach me: best way is via instagram on @Matejejko ⚡ Fun fact Japanese is easier then slovak.
 <!--
 **Matejejko/Matejejko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.